 - Match Sequentially – Specifies the answers as correct, only if you want the answers to input in a sequential form.
 Example: If you have multiple blank fields and want to accept answers in True Sequential Pattern as you place the answers, then you need to select “Sequentially“.

 Provide a Question Title and Later Fill in the Question Description.
 Add variable %BLANK% in between the question description where you want a blank to be created.
 See the below image.

 After writing the question make sure you provide relevant answers and tick the correct answer checkbox.
 You also can allot some points to make the Quiz more interesting.

-Try using advanced features like “Correct Answer Info” where the user gets to see the detailed explanation of the correct answer after they finish the quiz.
+Try using advanced features like “Correct Answer Info” where the user gets to see a detailed explanation of the correct answer after they finish the quiz.